Gabriel-Cordeiro/ReverseString/README.md

 # ReverseString
-Algorithm to reverse a sentence capitalizing the first letter for every word reversed
+Algorithm to reverse a sentence capitalizing the first letter for each word reversed